 To see a device, you need to have access to the workspace to which the device belongs.
 Make sure that your administrator has allowed you access to the devices you need to test.

-If a device remain locked after you ended the remote device session, click Refresh in the Devices tab.
+If a device remains locked after you ended the remote device session, click Refresh in the Devices tab.

 If you use photo or video simulation after installing an app through the Control Panel's device interaction—if you click Install app again, the spinning icon will remain.
 Workaround: End the remote device session and reopen it.